barbagroup/AmgXWrapper/README.md

-# AmgXWrapper - A wrapper of AmgX
+# AmgXWrapper

-This wrapper wraps AmgX into a more C++ way in order to simplify the usage of AmgX, especially when using AmgX together with other libraries, like PETSc.
-Currently we only consider to use it with PETSc, but in the future we may make it works with other libraries.
+This wrapper simplifies the usage of AmgX, especially when using AmgX together with other libraries, like PETSc.
+Currently we only support its use with PETSc, but in the future we may extend it to work with other libraries.

 The usage is simple.
 Just follow the procedure: ***initialize -> set matrix A -> solve -> finalize***.

 For example,

 ```c++
 int main(int argc, char **argv)